sonic-pi-net/sonic-pi/etc/doc/tutorial/A.19-subtractive-synthesis.md

 end
 ```

 Let's take a quick look at what's going on here.
-Firstly we start a
+Firstly we start an
 `:lpf` FX block as normal with an initial `cutoff:` of a very low
 `20`.
 However, the first line also finishes with the strange `|fx|` at
 the end.
 This is an optional part of the `with_fx` syntax which allows